-As the Stanley Cup Playoffs begin today, many young athletes will look up to their heroes as their own hockey careers begin.
 As the rise in awareness of sports injuries continues, researchers are proactively reevaluating polices regarding hockey safety and creating a safer environment for youth hockey players.

 Due to a study conducted by Kathryn Schneider of the University of Calgary Sport Injury Prevention Research Center in Alberta, researchers identified body checking as a major source of injuries.
 As part of the research, Hockey Canada banned the activity in Pee Wee leagues (11-12-year-olds).

 The researchers compared results from the previous year 2012 and the year that the ban went into effect in 2013.
 It found that the year before the ban there were 163 injuries during games and a total of 104 concussions.
 In the 2013-14 season, injuries dropped to 48 with only 25 registered concussions.
 Before the policy change, body checking was the most common cause of injury, whereas now it is considering an “accidental contact.”

 Carolyn Emery, researcher in the study and chair of the Sport Injury Prevention Research Centre said, “Congratulations to Hockey Canada for considering the evidence to inform this policy change that has had a significant public health impact in young players.”